 The restaurant meal offered exclusively for lunch.
 Here too, one runs into slight variations from restaurant to restaurant, but the main criteria of any plat du jour are identical: a freshly cooked dish to be served on weekdays only, between noon and 14 h or until they run out, whichever comes first.

-This isn’t a smaller portion of a menu item, it’s the daily special for all those poor workers, who don’t have a chance to eat a proper lunch at home.
+This isn’t a smaller portion of a menu item, it’s the daily, market-fresh special for all those poor workers, who don’t have a chance to eat a proper lunch at home.
 Restaurants are packed for lunch, starred ones and dives alike.
-One might join friends or co-workers, lovers, neighbors, or enjoy a quiet meal by oneself.
+One might join friends or co-workers, lovers, neighbors, or, rarely, enjoy a quiet meal by oneself.
 And now that we have such mild temperatures in Saintes, many restaurants offer outdoor seating.

-A plat du jour may consist of a main dish only, a choice of entrée and plat, or plat and dessert or all three and the price varies according to your choice.
+A plat du jour may consist of the main dish only, a choice of entrée and plat, or plat and dessert or all three and the price varies according to your choice.
 Some restaurants throw in a glass of wine or a cup of coffee.
 We estimate that the expense for lunch at an upscale restaurant is roughly 60% of the cost of a prix fixe menu, one would ordinarily order in the evening.
-At lunch you savor equally excellent, chef prepared dishes, receive the same professional & courteous service – and afterwards you can take a leisurely stroll through sun kissed streets.
+At lunch you savor equally excellent, chef-prepared dishes, receive the same professional & courteous service – and afterward you can take a leisurely stroll through sun-kissed streets.